ericlink/mdp/README.md

 - [ ] get electron-forge start working (not passing arg; detect mode and default arg to readme?)
 - [ ] load modules more efficiently?
 - [ ] webpack?
+- [ ] extendInfo any - The extra entries for Info.plist.

 ### done
+- [x] preferences to set editor, e.g.  var executablePath = "mvim";
+- [x] use tmp file for html
+- [x] fixup markdown inline images to use base path of .md file they are in
 - [x] emoji support
 - [x] cmd+e to edit current markdown in system editor
 - [x] open url only add listener once, not every reload